jthacker/jtmri/readme.md

-Useful code for doing MRI research
+Code for doing MRI research